 Let’s start with the Basics: What is Compost?

-Compost is decomposed organic matter that makes a great fertilizer for plants.
+Compost is decomposed organic matter that makes a great soil amendment to promote healthy plant growth.
 The process of composting is an aerobic method, which means it requires the presence of air to decompose organic solid waste.

 To work effectively, composting organisms require four equally important ingredients: